rabbitmq/rabbitmq-website/site/memory.md

 determine what consumes memory on a running RabbitMQ node for the purpose of [monitoring](./monitoring.html) or troubleshooting.

+Most of this guide **is obsolete** or not applicable for [quorum queues](./quorum-queues.html), [streams](./streams.html) and classic queues storage version 2 (CQv2).
+All of them actively move data to disk and do not generally accumulate a significant backlog of messages in memory.

 ## <a id="threshold" class="anchor" href="#threshold">Memory Threshold: What it is and How it Works</a>

 The RabbitMQ server detects the total amount of